jvanbrug/linux-config/PROJECT_SETUP.md

 createdb <project name>
 ```

+We do this because the Django app will expect to find a database with a name matching the project.

 Migrate the database in order to apply existing database migrations (make sure you are in the virtual environment):

 ```